AceOfSpades1061/LunaOS/README.md

 ---

-LunaOS is a _(Work-In-Progress)_ WebOS that uses an interception-based proxy designed to evade web browser restrictions and (supposed to) support lots of sites.
+LunaOS is a _(Work-In-Progress)_ WebOS that uses the [Scramjet Proxy](github.com/MercuryWorkshop/Scramjet) by [Mercury Workshop](github.com/MercuryWorkshop) for browsing the web privately.
 It prioritizes security, speed, and concealment

 # Setup
 ```